Incorruptibility: Judaism

 Rabbi Louis Ginzberg in his monumental "Legends of the Jews" (Vol. 4, Chapter 10) based on the Jewish Apocrypha and Aggadah mentions an alleged case of bodily incorruptibility of the Biblical Baruch, scribe of Jeremiah (whose tomb is found in Iraq).
-Similar stories are told of later Hasidic saints, such as Rebbe Elimelech of Lizhensk and others.
+Similar stories are told of later Hasidic saints, such as Rebbe Elimelech of Lizhensk, Rebbe Sholom Dovber Schneersohn and others.